dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 ## 5 - Conclusion

 I wanted to make at least one canvas example that is something like this.
-That is some kind of project where there is one or more display objects that attack other display objects, and then more display objects just keep spawning back into the canvas.
+That is some kind of project where there is one or more display objects that attack other display objects, and then more display objects just keep spawning back into the canvas. the idea here is to just have something that is the beginnings of a project that is just an interesting simulation of sorts.
+I might come back to this one at some point to make things a little more advanced but there are a lot of other canvas examples that I would like to dump more time into also.